What's on this page?

 Final Thoughts: How We Can Help You Transition from Teaching

 If you're a teacher thinking about a career change, you're not alone.
-This one of the most common career pivots we see at Learning People.
+This is one of the most common career pivots we see at Learning People.
 With your transferable skills, natural drive, and a willingness to learn, you'll be an excellent fit for many roles in the world of tech and beyond.
-Next steps are to explore training options and build you confidence, ideally with some career coaching.
+Next steps are to explore training options and build your confidence, ideally with some career coaching.

 FAQS on Changing Careers from Teaching and Education

-*This article was originally written by a Learning People Careers Advisor who work in our UK office in Brighton and Hove, Sophi Barnes.
+*This article was originally written by a Learning People Careers Advisor who works in our UK office in Brighton and Hove, Sophi Barnes.
 In this version, the original has been edited and adapted so it's relevant and helpful for audiences in the ANZ region.

 Related Articles